blakeembrey/dombars/README.md

 DOMBars templates automatically unsubscribe listeners when a change happens.
 However, to unsubscribe the root DOM element you need to call the `unsubscribe` method on the returned object.
 This is important since your listeners and helpers would otherwise not know to stop listening for changes, and would result in a fairly substantial memory leak over time.

-For custom helpers that need to be unsubscribed, a function is made available under `DOMBars.VM.unsubscribe`.
-Pass in the function that needs to be called on unsubscription, and when the helper is destroyed the unsubscribe function will be called.
+For custom helpers that need to be unsubscribed, a function is made available to helper functions through the `unsubscribe` method.
+Pass in a function that needs to be called on unsubscription, and when the helper is destroyed the unsubscribe function will be called.

 ### Events